 Wild Alaskan Salmon: A model of sustainability

-The wild Alaskan salmon runs and and nearby British Columbian salmon runs that supply all of our flash-frozen Salmon fillets and smoked Salmon and canned Wild Red™ Sockeye Salmon are among the healthiest on earth.
+The wild Alaskan salmon runs and and nearby British Columbian salmon runs that supply all of our flash-frozen salmon fillets and smoked salmon and canned sockeye salmon are among the healthiest on earth.